 What?!
 You can’t make flour tortillas with a press!
 Yes you can.
 And here’s how.

-A couple more tips: You don’t want your comal or flattop to be as hot as it needs to be with corn tortillas.
-450°F is fine.
+A couple more tips: You don’t want your comal or flattop to be as hot as it needs to be with corn tortillas: 400°F to 450°F is fine.
 You flip homemade flour tortillas the same number of times as with corn, but flour tortillas cook faster.

-I like tortillas about 40 to 45 grams per ball.
+I like tortillas about 30 to 35 grams per ball.
 That’s a nice size, more or less 6 inches across.
-Good for a taco, amazing for a quesadilla.
+Good for a taco, but go to about 40 to 45 grams for a quesadilla.

 Flour tortillas also keep better.
 Once made, these will keep for a couple days in the fridge, and will get supple again with only a short kiss of the comal.